CalyxOS/calyxos.org/pages/docs/development/gerrit/index.md

 * You can leave comments on individual files and even the commit message, and hit Reply to Submit
 * Reply also has options to set a score.
 * Code-Review is used to review the code. +1/-1 are like thumbs up / down. +2 is needed to merge a change, and -2 prevents a change from being merged.
-    * Verified is used to indicate if the code builds.
+    * Builds is used to indicate if the code builds.
 We'll have CI for this later, but for now you can mark stuff you compiled as +1, and -1 if it's WiP / doesn't compile yet.
+    * Works is used to indicate if the code works as expected on device.
+You can mark stuff you tested as +1, and -1 if it's not working properly.
+The Works vote overrides the Builds vote since that is implied, you don't have to specify both.
-    * Setting Verified+1 and Code-Review+1 on your own changes that you want reviewed / merged is good practice.
+    * Setting Works +1 and Code-Review +1 on your own changes that you want reviewed / merged is good practice.
-* Once a change has at least one Verified +1 and Code-Review +2, it can be submitted using the "Submit" button which then appears.
+* Once a change has at least one Works +1 and Code-Review +2, it can be submitted using the "Submit" button which then appears.
 * A change can also be abandoned if it is no longer needed.
+* Bypass-Verification is used to override the Works vote in cases where we want to merge changes without having to verify that they are working, eg. simple text changes or typo fixes.

 ### Tips